FICO - Your Credit Score

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan boils down to just one number.
-This score is compiled by credit agencies.
-These agencies use the payment history of all of your loans: mortgages, car loans, credit cards, etcetera.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan comes down to just one number.
+Credit reporting agencies use your payment history to compile your FICO score.

 Each of the three credit agencies has its own formula for building your credit score.
-The original FICO score was developed by Fair Isaac and Company.
+The original FICO model was developed by Fair Isaac and Company.
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to calculate your credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your score:

-• Credit Card Balances - How many accounts do you carry?
-How much do you owe on your accounts?
+• Balances on your Credit Cards - How many accounts?
+How much do you owe?

-These factors are assigned weights based on the formula being used.
-The result is one number.
-FICO scores can be as low as 300 and as high as 800.
+Each of these is assigned a value and a weight.
+Each formula produces a single number which may vary a a little from one agency to another.
+Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
-Most home buyers have a score above 620.
+Most home buyers these days have a score above 620.

-To raise your credit score, you must obtain the credit reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that offered the original FICO credit score, sells FICO scores on myFICO.com.
-For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
-Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you must get your score and make sure that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
+Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

 Basic Pre-Approval